 - After surgery performed on her to remove cancerous tissue from the rectum and colon, a woman experiences complications.
 It was later discovered that a surgical sponge was left inside her abdominal cavity for several weeks.
 Due to complications from the infected sponge, she is disqualified from further cancer treatment.
 One year later, she passed away.

 - A patient develops a wound infection at the site of an incision hernia repair performed ten weeks previously.
 Computed tomography shows an area of inflammation.
 Wound exploration under general anesthesia reveals a sponge.

 The problem can affect any surgical specialty and any surgical procedure.
 Unsurprisingly, patients undergoing emergency procedures are most at risk.
-However, even those who have routine procedures can have this problem if the surgical team encounters complications that create a chaotic operating environment.
+However, even those who undergo routine procedures can have this problem if the surgical team encounters complications that create a chaotic operating environment.

-As shown in some studies, patients with a high body mass index are more likely to be affected by retained surgical objects.
+Some studies show that patients with a high body mass index are more likely to be affected by retained surgical objects.
 However, the specific reason for this is unknown.